music-suite/music-suite/docs/src/User-Guide.md

 ## The Transposable class

-The type of the previous operations mention @[Transposable]:
+The type of the previous operations mention [Transposable][ref-Transposable]:

 ```haskell
     up :: Transposable a => Interval a -> a -> a